How to Get Our Products - Start Here!

 Q. What are your growing practices?

 Red Thread Farm practices sustainable, regenerative farming methods and we're constantly learning new and better ways to produce nutrient-dense, healthy, clean food.
 We grow food on a human scale using hand tools with very minimal tillage to promote the health of our living soils.
-We never use toxic chemicals or synthetic fertilizers and we supplement our livestock's free range diet with non-GMO feeds.
+We never use toxic chemicals or synthetic fertilizers.
 Red Thread Farm practices full transparency with our customers, so don’t hesitate to ask us anything!

 Casey H., Leiper's Fork